210419-USF-BSN-Java/Employee-Reimbursement-System-Andrew-Davis/README.md

 ## Overview
 This application allows employees and managers to interact with the Employee Reimbursement System for their company.
 The system allows employees to submit reimbursement requests from the company for a variety of business related expenses.
 Employees can also view pending and resolved requests in addition to viewing and changing their personal information.
-Managers can the approve or deny these requests, of which they can view all or just one employee's pending requests.
-The application is hosted on an AWS EC2 instance and can be view at: http://ec2-100-25-36-41.compute-1.amazonaws.com:8085/ers/
+Managers can the approve or deny these requests, of which they can view all or just one employee's pending requests. <!--The application is hosted on an AWS EC2 instance and can be view at: http://ec2-100-25-36-41.compute-1.amazonaws.com:8085/ers/ -->